 Due to the close proximity to the network, many private tour operators offer jeep and cab services to trekkers.
 The best time to visit the Dudhsagar Waterfalls trek would definitely be in the monsoon season, as the falls truly come to life.
 The water plunges to the bottom from a height of 310 metres and the trek is one of the most popular tourist destinations and landmarks in the region.
 The falls are, however, inaccessible due to safety regulations and prohibitions from the railway department.
 Tourists and trekkers usually get a glimpse of the glorious falls from the arriving trains.

-- The Best Routes To The Majestic Falls
+- The Best Routes to The Majestic White Falls

 - Highlights Of The Trek

 - The Full Breakdown: Details You Will Need

 - Useful Tips For The Trek

 - Distance: 570 kilometres away from Bangalore, 28.8 kilometres from Goa.